danielharrell/LectFall2015/Question.md

 for all of us, before the conversation begins, that asks for an answer possessed by none of us, which is *why* the conversation begins.
-But the way this kind of question is radical turns the puzzle into a predicament, where the question is not just radical but fragile.
+But the way this kind of question is radical turns the puzzle of it into a predicament, where the radical question is also a fragile question.
 For questions without answers in this sense can be dismissed as hopeless, pointless, useless, meaningless---as if these were questions for none of us rather than all of us, precisely in asking for answers possessed by none of us.
-And there is something in this dismissiveness.
-For if a question is so incomplete as to ask for an answer in no one's possession, then how can it still be complete enough to *be* a question.
+And the temptation to dismiss them rather than embrace them is a mark of the puzzle on my mind.
+For if a question is so incomplete as to ask for an answer in no one's possession, then how can it still be complete enough to *be* a question?

+This brings me, then, to my example of a seemingly profound
+question: Why is there something rather than nothing?
+(Mention how answer gets swallowed, then ask so is the question really profound?
+Is this question even a question?

+a question of the night.
 , that these are
 really questions for none of us, and that a life devoted to them is diseased. and that a life devoted to them is  But